Slicer/teem/src/biff/README.txt

 or "nope" : This function does not use biff.
 The function may usefully
           communicate something about how things went wrong by a returning one of some possible error return values, but that isn't documented here because it doesn't involve biff.
-(Why "nope" - unlikely to be confused for anything else, and I just saw the Jordan Peele movie)
+(Why "nope": it won't be confused for anything else, and I just saw the Jordan Peele movie)

 --- Optional: